Helsinki cathedral

 2. Brussels to Cologne & Cologne to Hamburg by ICE

-Germany's superb ICEs have a bistro-restaurant car, power sockets at all seats & free WiFi.
-In 1st class, bistro orders are taken at your seat.
-50 minutes after leaving Brussels the ICE calls at Liège, where you can admire the impressive station designed by celebrity architect Santiago Calatrava.
+Germany's superb ICEs have a restaurant car, power sockets at all seats & free WiFi.
+In 1st class, food & drink orders are taken at your seat.
+50 minutes after leaving Brussels the ICE calls at Liège, with its impressive station designed by celebrity architect Santiago Calatrava.
 As you approach Cologne Hbf you'll see the twin towers of Cologne Cathedral on the right, next to the station.
 More about ICE3 trains Brussels Midi station guideCologne Hbf station guideHamburg Hbf station guide

 3. Transfer from Hamburg to Travemünde & sail to Helsinki by Finnlines ferry